jaydenseric/apollo-upload-client/readme.md

 Polyfill any required globals (see [_**Requirements**_](#requirements)) that are missing in your server and client environments.

-Remove any `uri`, `credentials`, or `headers` options from the [`ApolloClient` constructor](https://www.apollographql.com/docs/react/api/core/ApolloClient/#the-apolloclient-constructor).

-[Apollo Client](https://www.apollographql.com/docs/react) can only have 1 [terminating Apollo Link](https://www.apollographql.com/docs/react/api/link/introduction/#the-terminating-link) that sends the GraphQL requests; if one such as [`HttpLink`](https://www.apollographql.com/docs/react/api/link/apollo-link-http) is already setup, remove it.
+[Apollo Client](https://www.apollographql.com/docs/react) can only have 1 [terminating Apollo Link](https://www.apollographql.com/docs/react/api/link/introduction#the-terminating-link) that sends the GraphQL requests; if one such as [`HttpLink`](https://www.apollographql.com/docs/react/api/link/apollo-link-http) is already setup, remove it.

-Initialize the client with a [terminating Apollo Link](https://www.apollographql.com/docs/react/api/link/introduction/#the-terminating-link) using the class [`UploadHttpLink`](./UploadHttpLink.mjs).
+Construct [`ApolloClient`](https://www.apollographql.com/docs/react/api/core/ApolloClient) with a [terminating Apollo Link](https://www.apollographql.com/docs/react/api/link/introduction#the-terminating-link) using the class [`UploadHttpLink`](./UploadHttpLink.mjs).
+For client awareness features, compose the Apollo Link [`ClientAwarenessLink`](https://www.apollographql.com/docs/react/api/link/apollo-link-client-awareness) before the terminating link.

 Also ensure the GraphQL server implements the [GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec) and that uploads are handled correctly in resolvers.